Which place is cheaper, Sydney or Beijing?

 When we compare the travel costs of actual travelers between Beijing and Sydney, we can see that Sydney is more expensive.
 And not only is Beijing much less expensive, but it is actually a significantly cheaper destination.
 Since Beijing is in Asia and Sydney is in Pacific, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Beijing would let you spend less money overall.
 Or, you could decide to spend more money in Beijing and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Sydney would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Sydney than you might in Beijing.

-Beijing is bigger, and its population is about 70% larger than the population of Sydney.
-When comparing the population of Beijing vs. Sydney, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Beijing has a larger population, and is about 70% larger than the population of Sydney.
+When comparing the sizes of Beijing and Sydney, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Even though both destinations experience a temperate climate with four distinct seasons, they experience these seasons at different times of the year.
 Sydney is in the southern hemisphere and summer is in January and winter is in July, but Beijing has summer in [NORTHERNSUMMERMONTH] and winter in [NORTHERNWINTERMONTH].